aboutlo/plain-js-app-skeleton/README.md

 # README

 Find a proper way to create a plain javascript project using modern tool hasn't been so easy.
-So I created this boilerplate project with the aim of provide a basic a template with:
+So I created this boilerplate project with the aim of provide a basic template with:

 - directory layout
 - a couple of classes
-- a testing env properly configured
+- a testing env properly configured with mocha, chai, and sinonjs running on phantomjs as well your browser

 # requirements